Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 Ask them questions about what they’d change or add to the product depending on what type of person you’re dealing with.

 And see the kind of quality and valuable inputs they add to the discussion.
 A good guy will stand out even during the interaction phase, ask them detailed questions about how have they solved a certain problem in their last organisation.

-Because there’ll be times when the person you meet will be great on paper but ‘ Meh ‘ when it comes to the discussion part and the opposite can be true as well.
+Because there’ll be times when the person you meet will be great on paper but ‘ Meh ‘ when it comes to the discussion part, and vice versa can be true as well.